Ear mites in dogs: symptoms, treatment and prevention

 How are ear mites in dogs diagnosed?

-If you suspect that your dog has something going on with its ears, it’s important to take them to a veterinarian for the correct diagnosis and treatment.
+If you suspect that your dog has something going on with its ears, it’s important to take them to a veterinarian for the correct diagnosis and treatment, as there are multiple underlying potential causes for your dog’s irritation.

 Ear mites in dogs can be diagnosed by a veterinarian through a combination of physical examination, history-taking, and laboratory testing.
 During the physical examination, the vet will examine the dog’s ears for signs of irritation, inflammation, or discharge.
-They will probably use an otoscope to look inside the ear canal and view the mites.
+They will probably use an otoscope to look inside the ear canal evaluate if mites are present.

 In addition to the physical exam, the vet may also ask questions about the dog’s history, including any recent exposure to other animals with ear mites or any previous episodes of ear infections or irritation.

-If the vet suspects that ear mites are the cause of the dog’s symptoms, they may take a swab of the discharge from the ear canal and examine it under a microscope.
+If the vet suspects that ear mites are the cause of the dog’s symptoms, they may take a sample of the discharge from the ear canal with a swab and examine it under a microscope.
 Ear mites are tiny and difficult to see with the naked eye, but adult mites and mite eggs can usually be identified microscopically.

 Treatment of ear mites in dogs